Jason Biggs biography

 Born in Pompton Plains, New Jersey, Jason Biggs began acting at the age of five in commercials and landed his first recurring television role when he was 13, on the sitcom Drexel's Class, starring Dabney Coleman.
 When the show folded after just one season, he made his Broadway debut opposite Judd Hirsch in the critically-acclaimed production of "Conversations with My Father."
 The show led to him being cast on the CBS daytime soap, As the World Turns.

-Biggs returned to the American Pie films with the third instalment, American Wedding (2003) but moved on to supporting roles in other films such Jersey Girl (2004), Eight Below (2006) and My Best Friend's Girl (2008).
+Biggs returned to the American Pie films with the third instalment, American Wedding (2003) but moved on to supporting roles in other films such Jersey Girl (2004), Eight Below (2006) and Dear Dictator (2018).
 He once again reunited with all of his American Pie co-stars for the series' fourth film, American Reunion (2012).

 Jason Biggs Filmography